nxadm/rakudo-pkg/README.md

 ```

 If you just want to create native packages, just go to the bin directory and
-execute the run_*.sh commands.
-In this case there is no need to locally build
+execute the run_pkgrakudo.pl command.
+In this case there is no need to
+locally build the Docker images: you'll get is from the rakudo namespace on
-the Docker images.
+Docker Hub.
 See below (Supplied scripts).

 ## Creating packages with images on Docker Hub
 The docker run command needs 4 environment values (-e) in order to create a